Dog Licking? 12 Reasons Why Dogs Lick

 11. Attention.
 If a pet’s licking is met with affection, praise, laughter, or other positive signs, they could learn that licking is a desirable behavior that results in attention.
 Even “negative” attention (such as saying “no”) could be a reward to pups who are bored or looking for interaction with their favorite person.

 12. A sign of affection or submission.
-Since licking is a social behavior, it could be your dog’s way of showing you they care about you and not a desire to have you regurgitate as previously discussed.
-One theory is licking is a sign of submission,” according to certified applied animal behaviorist Dr. Mary Burch.
+Since licking is a social behavior, it could be your dog is licking you to show their affection.
+“One theory is licking is a sign of submission,” according to certified applied animal behaviorist Dr. Mary Burch.
+This is a behavior seen often in wolves and other wild canids; licking, specifically on the mouth, can be seen as a sign of affection and respect.
 The idea is that dogs who are submissive will lick a more dominant member of the pack.
 It is also possible they could be showing you respect as their trusted “pack leader.”
+Dogs often show affection by licking, hence why many dog owners refer to licking as a dog kiss.

 “One idea is to redirect your dog,” says Burch.
 “When they lick, switch up the activity.
 A good option is to choose a behavior that is incompatible with licking, such as using an interactive puzzle to get a treat.
 You can also have the dog engage in other behaviors such as ball play or trick training.”
 Repetition is the key to the redirect approach.
 Gradually reinforcing the lesson that you don’t want your dog to lick, without ever using negative reinforcement, takes time and patience.